Why Janie Can't Engineer: Raising Girls to Succeed

 Not all girls are alike.
 Some already know they like math and science and just need connections made and barriers reduced.
 Some have yet to discover that math, science, and technology are for girls.
 For them, it's important to arrange for exposure to role models they can look up to (the younger, the better), who convey how "cool" it is to do science -- and show them a possible future, in which there is more than one way to use a Barbie doll.

 This article, adapted from the National Science Foundation publication New Formulas for America's Workforce: Girls in Science and Engineering was first published in the Style Section of the Washington Post, Tuesday, January 6, 2004, Page C09.
 Copyright (c) 2004 by Pat McNees.
-For permission to reprint, contact the author at www.patmcnees.com.
+You can read the book free online (or download).

 Pre-school classes and after-school internships change attitudes and land Hispanic teenagers high-tech jobs.